Home The City of Vancouver Vancouver’s Dimensions Art Gallery

 Vancouver’s Dimensions Art Gallery features 3D-style paintings and optical illusion art exhibits that you and your friends can take photos of yourselves in.

-Located in downtown Vancouver, not far from the Vancouver Lookout and Gastown, the venue is a recent addition to the local arts scene.
+Located in downtown Vancouver, the venue is a recent addition to the local arts scene.
 It offers a unique, interactive space to explore.

 Dimensions 3D and Optical Illusions Art Gallery

 At the gallery there is one main room.
-In it you’ll find about 14 exhibits.
+In it you’ll find more than a dozen exhibits.
 In the entrance area there is a single small exhibit, plus an area where you can leave your belongings in a cubby-hole-style shelf.
 Another small room presents an optical illusion where you can make yourself and your friends appear either very big or tiny.
 In another small room you are surrounded by mirrors.

 Ames Room at the Dimensions Art Gallery